 The Screwed Reporting and Presentation of Cybersecurity News Is Harmful

-Western tradition media continues to fail how to deliver cybersecurity news.
+Western tradition media continues to fail how to deliver the latest computer and cybersecurity news.
 They deliver them the same way as other mainstream news categories, to assume the principle of “there are two sides of the story, and we will choose 1 that fits our agenda.”
 This is a big mistake, similar to a regular news article, one party may have been harmed while the other may have benefited with the interaction.
 In a cybersecurity issue, the already damaged reputation of the victim further intensifies the more their problem is reported, twisted and sensationalized by the media.

 When a news story is disclosed to the public, only facts should be laid-out, not editorialized and not twisted to favor the agenda of the news network’s patrons.
 With cybersecurity-related news, every time the name of the victim company gets mentioned, the more damage in its reputation is absorbed, media practitioners may either don’t know that or choose to ignore it in order to reach the goal of making that story viral.